Monday, October 19, 2020

 In March 1967, Charles was traded to the Mets for Larry Elliot and cash.
 In 1969, in his final season as a 36-year-old veteran, he split time at third base with Wayne Garrett and provided leadership to the young Miracle Mets team.
 He hit the final home run of his career off the Cardinals' Steve Carlton (#477) on September 24th, helping the Mets clinch their first division title.
 In the 1969 World Series, Charles appeared in four games, scoring the winning run in Game 2 on an Al Weis (#516) single.

 For his career, Charles appeared in 1,005 games, batting .263 with 86 home runs and 421 RBIs.
-In 2013, Charles was depicted in the movie 42, showing a young Charles waving to Jackie Robinson as Robinson departed Florida following spring training in 1946.
-The movie dramatized the incident, but Charles did in fact watch Robinson train with the Montreal Royals at their spring training home in Daytona, inspiring Charles to pursue his baseball dream.
+In 2013, he was depicted in the movie 42, showing a young Charles waving to Jackie Robinson as Robinson departed Florida following spring training in 1946.
+The movie dramatized the incident, but Charles did in fact watch Robinson train with the Montreal Royals at their spring training home in Daytona, inspiring him to pursue his baseball dream.

 Building the Set